Skip to content

 What You'll Do As A Scholar

-Required 3-credit Intro to Civic Leadership Course (BENN 2030) offered fall and spring semesters.
+Required 3-credit Pathways to Community Engagement (BENN 1020) offered fall and spring semesters.

 Reflection is an essential part of community engaged learning.
 In the context of the program, reflection is the act of discovering meaning behind our community engagement experiences.
 Rather than a simple retelling of events, Scholars articulate the relationship between different interactions and deeper issues and concepts.
 Scholars are able to use different methods for reflection such as journaling, writing a poem or song, making a video, or art.
 For a reflection to meet the program criteria it must meet 3 Core Elements: Description (What?), Meaning (So What?), and Action (Now What?).